Life is better when you have choices. But for orthodontics patients, choices weren’t always available.

 If you discover that your condition is too severe for home aligner treatment, or if you’re simply more comfortable with in-person care, Invisalign is a great option.
 But we think that Byte, our top-rated home aligner service, is a better overall value.

-In our opinion, Byte’s accelerated treatment times, lifetime guarantee, and superior convenience are just too good to pass up.
+In our opinion, Byte’s short treatment lengths, lifetime guarantee, and superior convenience are just too good to pass up.

 While Byte is our top choice for clear aligners, they aren’t the only at-home treatment option.
 If price is your number-one concern, check out AlignerCo.
 They are the cheapest system on the market.
 As always, we suggest you explore all options before you buy.